Xilinx/GO-PYNQ/README.md

 ![GO PYNQ](./logo.JPG)

 ## Moto
-To build an application using Python in conjunction with the Xilinx PYNQ platform and share back to the PYNQ Community.
+- To build an AI, Machine Learning, Internet of Things targeting application on Ultra96 or PYNQ-Z2 kit using open-source PYNQ framework.

 ## Application Choices - Using PYNQ
 Depends on your creativity, e.g. IoT, Video Processing, Any compute heavy